Start here if you want the safest broad recommendation for this whole topic.

 Use these next clicks when this page solved only part of the decision and your group still needs a narrower answer.

-A duo-first shortlist for players who want the cleanest 2-player horror fit instead of a game that merely allows two.
+A decision-first duo shortlist for players who want the strongest exact-fit 2-player horror pick, not just a game that technically allows two.